Do you already have a home in Spain or are thinking about buying one?

 The tax rate is a 3% on the property cadastral value.

-- Capital Gains tax: In the event of selling your property in Spain as a non-resident, the buyer is committed to retain a 3% of the price from you and paid to the Tax Office as a payment-on-account.
+- Capital Gains tax: In the event of selling your property in Spain as a non-resident, the buyer is committed to retain a 3% of the price from you and pay it to the Tax Office as a payment-on-account.
 If you are making no profit on the sale, we will manage the refund of that 3% retention.

 The tax rate is 19% on net profit.